 Dan Markaity leads Amherst Pierpont’s Federal Agency Bond business, concentrating on Money Markets and Federal Agency Debentures.
 He has more than 30 years experience in the global government bond business.
 Dan previously worked at Jefferies, where he launched both the Global Rates Sales & Trading group (achieved with U.S. Primary Dealer status) and the Euro Zone government bond sales & trading team.
 Prior to that, he managed several business units in the Rates Trading business at Merrill Lynch, including global capital markets for those business related to Government Agencies, Sovereigns and Supra-nationals.
 Dan received his undergraduate degree from Michigan State University and his M.B.A. in Finance and International Business from Columbia University.

 Greg Balls is a Portfolio Manager and Analyst at FTN Financial Main Street Advisors, and has worked in the industry since 2008.
 He assists with implementing investment strategy and with publishing economic and market updates.
 Before joining the firm, Greg was a portfolio manager for the State of Florida, where he managed the Short Duration portfolio and assisted with managing the Liquidity portfolio.
 He also managed portfolios for municipalities, corporations, trusts, and high net-worth individuals at Cantango Capital Advisors, a subsidiary of Zions Bancorp.
 Prior to his employment at Cantango, Greg worked in the Capital Markets Department at Zions Bank, where he specialized in buying and selling fixed-income securities for institutional clients.
-Greg received a dual bachelor’s degree in Finance and Economics from Utah State University.
-Greg is a Level III Candidate in the CFA Program.
+Greg received a dual bachelor's degree in Finance and Economics from Utah State University.
+Greg is a member of the CFA Society of Nevada and holds the designation of Chartered Financial Analyst.
 He holds the FINRA Series 65 license.